DATA ADMISSIBILITY GUIDELINES

-- Must be traded publicly, and actively traded on at least two exchanges (with material volume) that are supported on CoinMarketCap.
+- Must be traded publicly, and actively traded on at least one (1) exchange (with material volume) that has tracked listing status CoinMarketCap.

 - Provide a representative from the project with whom we can establish open lines of communication for any clarifications.